 Title No. Sem.
-Grade Prerequisite Description Money Management 2416 1 10-12 None Students will learn basic financial concepts and decision making based on Christian principles.
-Special regard will be given to the teachings of the Bible as well as established laws.
-Financial planning, credit usage, insurance, housing, bank accounts, and major purchase planning are some of the areas covered.
+Grade Prerequisite Description Money Management 2416 1 10-12 None Money Management provides the opportunity to practice the practical skills students will need as productive adults.
+Students will spend a semester growing in financial literacy and decision making, within the context of Christian principles.
+Special regard will be given to the teachings of the Bible in regards to giving, tithing, and goals of wealth.
+Financial planning, credit usage, insurance, taxes, housing, bank accounts, career and college preparedness, and major purchase planning are some of the key areas covered.
+Students will have multiple opportunities to appraise and practice skills in simulated real-life activities.
+This elective class is recommended for upperclassmen or those who have working experience.